Encaustic Cement Tile

 Thickness of encaustic cement tiles may vary.
 Adjust tiles accordingly during installation, using a level and gentle hand pressure.
 Do not use a mallet to tap tiles.

 Use spacers between tiles to create even grout lines.
 Remove any excess mortar from tiles while it is fresh.
-Tile color may deepen when wet and will return to original color when it dries.
+Tile color may deepen when wet and will return to its original color when it dries.

 Step 3: Grout and Sealing